-- School admit: Submit your application and secure your admit for your dream school.
-If you've deferred, check with your school to ensure that your admission is confirmed, if you need to reapply, or if any other documents need to be submitted due to deferring.
+- School admit: Submit your application and secure your admission to your dream school.
+If you’ve deferred, check with your school to ensure that your admission is confirmed, if you need to reapply, or if any other documents need to be submitted due to deferring.

 - GRE/GMAT/TOEFL test scores: Apply for these tests if required, and ensure that your scores are still valid if you’ve completed the tests.